Skip to main content

 3. Submit a Statement of Purpose with your online application.
 In this document, applicants should explain why they want to pursue further education in ISyE and discuss which UW faculty members they would be interested in doing research with during their graduate study.

-4. English Proficiency Scores: International degree-seeking applicants must prove English proficiency using the Graduate School’s requirements.
-Please note: Exam information must be valid at start date of the semester that you are applying for (nonexpired).
+2. For more information, visit the the Graduate School Requirements page.
+Note that exam information must be valid at the start date of the the semester that you are applying for (nonexpired).

-5. GRE Exam Information: The program requires the GRE exam be taken by prospective students as part of the application.
-Note there are no specific scoring guidelines for the exam as the GRE is only one part of consideration for admission into the program.
-Please note: Exam information must be valid at start date of the semester that you are applying for (nonexpired).
+1. GRE required if applying for Spring 2027 or Summer 2027 PhD program start.
+There are no specific scoring guidelines for the exam as the GRE is only one part of consideration for admission into the program.
+GRE exam information must be valid at start date of the semester that you are applying for (nonexpired).
+Please visit here for more information on taking the GRE exam.
+Please note: Applicants should plan to take their exam by December 1 to allow scores to be sent and processed.

 7. Upload your resume in your application.